-Caution: Do not use ALM Octane until you have completed "Step 3: Upgrade spaces in ALM Octane" below.
+Caution: Do not use ALM Octane until you have completed "Step 3: Upgrade spaces in ALM Octane" on the next page.

 Step 3: Upgrade spaces in ALM Octane

 After upgrading, log into ALM Octane as the site admin to upgrade each space.